-- Begin by praying the Sign of the Cross. - Start the prayer with Dear Lord, and then together pray aloud the prayer on page 17. - Direct the candidates to take their seats for the Scripture reflection.
+- Begin by praying the Sign of the Cross.

+- Together pray aloud the prayer on page 17.

+- Direct the students to take their seats for the Scripture reflection.

-Invite the young people to think about a particularly beautiful and peaceful place they have visited.
+Invite the class members to think about a particularly beautiful and peaceful place they have visited.
 Explain that the beauty and peace they experienced there can give them insight into the wonder and joy of being in God's presence.